What is a Virtual Datacenter?

 What is a VDC in the context of cloud computing?

-A Virtual Datacenter in the context of cloud computing services falls within the infrastructure as a service (IaaS) category.
-It enables you to quickly access cloud infrastructure from a service provider such as Bluelock.
+A Virtual Datacenter in the context of cloud computing services falls within the Infrastructure as a Service (IaaS) category.
+It enables you to quickly access cloud infrastructure from a service provider such as InterVision.